zquangu112z/IcdCss/README.md

-# ICD to CCS convertor
+# ICD to CCS code convertor

 ## About the mapping
 ICD have 2 versions ICD9 and ICD10.
 Each version have 2 kinds of code CM (diagnosis) and PCS (procedure).